Tolu55/Tolu55/README.md

 - 👋 Hi, I’m @Tolu55
-- 👀 I’m interested in tech, coding and development
+- 👀 I’m interested in Andrroid, consumer tech, coding and development
-- 🌱 I’m currently learning Java development
+- 🌱 I’m currently learning Kotlin for Android development
-- 💞️ I’m looking to collaborate on based on java
+- 💞️ I’m looking to collaborate on Projects based on Kotlin/Android
 - 📫 How to reach me: email - ttoluwani55@gmail.com

 <!---